d-dot-one/publish-to-aws-sns-action/README.md

 # Publish to AWS SNS Topic - GitHub Action
 This is a GitHub Action that will publish a JSON message to an AWS SNS Topic.
-By default this action will return the entire GitHub context as the `MESSAGE` for the AWS SNS topic.
+By default, this action will return the entire GitHub context as the `MESSAGE` for the AWS SNS topic.
 To send more specific data, update the `MESSAGE` environment variable that is passed in your `.github/workflows.publish-to-sns.yaml`.